DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 - What is the URL of your dev server?
     - This can be the URL you used for `ionic serve`
 - What is your frontend dev command?
-    - The forementioned `ionic serve` is what I used here
+    - The aforementioned `ionic serve` is what I used here
 - What is your frontend build command?
     - You can use `ionic build` just make sure your web assets folder is correct, I used `npm run build` which builds with Vue instead

-After this our project will roughly look like this:
+After this our project will look something like this:
 ```
 │── package.json
 │── dist